 If you're cool with this though, you'll find the price very nice at currently €1.40 for a metro ticket, which lasts for a total of 90 minutes on the metro system.

 You will be going into Athens from Piraeus on the green line, and unless you need to stop earlier, you would probably get off at Monastiraki metro station.

 From here, you have the choice to walk to your hotel if it is nearby, or switch lines to the blue line to get off at Syntagma Station which is the very heart of Athens city centre.

 Another option is to carry on from Piraeus through to Omonia metro station, swap onto the red line, and then take the metro to the Acropolis metro station.
 If you are staying at a hotel near the Acropolis, this is where you would need to get off from.

 Journey time – Approx 30 minutes depending on where you need to change lines.

 Piraeus to Athens Bus

-There are dozens of buses from Piraeus to different parts of Athens, but only two main ones apply for people travelling from the port into the centre of the city.
+There are dozens of buses from the main Athens ferry port of Piraeus to different parts of Athens, but only two main ones apply for people travelling from the port into the centre of the city.
 These are the X80 bus and the 040 bus.

 The X80 bus is probably the most convenient with people looking for easy connections between Piraeus and Athens centre.